hzionn/Information-Retrieval/final_project/README.md

 ## Goal of the Competition

-The goal of this competition is to predict e-commerce clicks, cart additions, and orders.
+The goal of this competition is to predict e-commerce `clicks`, `cart additions`, and `orders`.
-We're ask to build a multi-objective recommender system based on previous events in a user session.
+We're ask to build a multi-objective **recommender system** based on previous events in a user session.